Falkor/latex_tutorial/README.md

 ## Releasing mechanism

-The operation consisting of releasing a new version of this repository is automated by a set of task within the `Makefile`.
+The operation consisting of releasing a new version of this repository is automated by a set of tasks within the `Makefile`.

-The version number have the following format:
+In this context, a version number have the following format:

       <major>.<minor>.<patch>-b<build>